cnatzke/griffin_sim_twophoton_docker/README.md

 # Getting Started
-This is a containerized version of Geant4.10.07.p03 with CNatzke's two-photon emission physics added
+This is a containerized version of the GRIFFIN Geant4 simulation used for two-photon emission studies.
+The simulation contains the PEEK source holder and ```/gun/``` commands to properly simulate a finite radius source.

 ## Building
 To build the docker image, run the below command: